HL7/cqf-measures/input/pages/measure-conformance.md

 **Conformance Requirement 3.17 (Stratification Criteria):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-17)
 {: #conformance-requirement-3-17}

+1. Stratifier criteria expression SHALL result in either
-1. If stratification is specified as an expression, the result type of the expression SHALL match the result type of other population criteria expressions in the measure.
+  1. the same type as other population criteria expressions in the measure (i.e. the population basis), or
-2. If stratification is specified as a path, the path SHALL be resolvable on the type of the subject of the measure or on the type of the population basis if the basis is different than the subject.
+  2. the stratum value
+2. If component stratifiers are used, all the component expressions in a given stratifier must return the same type

-Stratification is represented using the stratifier element.
-The semantics of this element are unchanged from the base [Measure]({{site.data.fhir.path}}measure.html) specification; the only difference is that each population criteria references an  expression that returns a Boolean, (or event for event-based measures) to determine whether a given patient meets the criteria for that stratification.
+Stratification is represented using the `stratifier` element.
+The semantics of this element are unchanged from the base [Measure]({{site.data.fhir.path}}measure.html) specification.

 Snippet 3-29 shows an example stratifier that stratifies results for two sub-populations.
-Snippet 3-25 shows the CQL representation of the stratifier.
+Snippet 3-30 shows the CQL representation of the stratifier.

 ```json
 "stratifier": [